HelenHelene/eportfolio/RMPP/RMPP_Unit04_Seminar.md

    - The records department should assess whether releasing personal data aligns with GDPR requirements.
 If there is no clear lawful basis, the department might require Beth to use an intermediary method of contact or to obtain consent before personal details are disclosed.

 From the records department’s viewpoint, they must consider:
- - The legitimacy of Beth’s request (Article 6).
+ - The legitimacy of Beth’s request.
- - Whether individuals have given prior consent or expect future contact (Article 13).
+ - Whether individuals have given prior consent or expect future contact (Art.
+7 GDPR)(EU, 2016)
- - Proportionality: Is sharing personal data the only way for the study to proceed?
+ - Is sharing personal data the only way for the study to proceed?
 <br><br>

 **4. Suppose Beth contacts the individuals to ask their permission, and one-third of them respond giving permission, one-third respond denying permission, and one-third do not respond.
 Beth claims that at least one-half of the individuals are needed to make a valid study.
 What options are available to Beth?**